pebreo/docker-notes/rancher.md

 * Environments - e.g. staging, production
 * Hosts - a server (e.g. DigitalOcean droplet or AWS EC2 instance)
 * Stacks - a logical collection of services (e.g. frontend, backend)
-* Service - a collection of containers (which you can define in docker-compose.yml)
+* Service - one or more containers of the same image

 ### SETUP FOR DIGITALOCEAN